Low Carb Recipes for Thanksgiving

 Rolls & Biscuits

-Read my lips, you do not have to miss out on eating bread just because you are eating low carb.
+Read my lips, you do not have to miss out on eating bread just because you are eating keto or low carb.
 I’m not going to lie to myself or you.
 Of course carbs from bread taste amazing!
 We all know that.
 Unfortunately some of us cannot consume them or should not.
-Thankfully there are hundreds of blogger and websites with delicious low carb bread recipes.
+Thankfully there are hundreds of blogger and websites with delicious keto and low carb bread recipes.

-- Keto Biscuits (pictures above)- These biscuits remind me of KFC biscuits.
+- Keto Biscuits– These biscuits remind me of KFC biscuits.
 Drooling!
 This may be the low carb biscuit recipe I’m trying first.
 This is 3.4 net carbs per biscuit.

 - Low Carb Cheese Biscuits– These look like buttermilk biscuits.
 This low carb recipe uses sour cream and cheddar cheese.
 This is 2.4 net carbs per biscuit.

 - Savory Rolls– These low carb rolls use almond flour and coconut flour.
 You have to chill the dough for 1 hour or overnight.
 This is 4.2 net carbs per biscuit.

 - Low Carb Dinner Rolls– These easy low carb rolls are made with the fathead dough recipe and have a great bread-like texture.
 This is 2 net carbs per roll.

 - Coconut Flour Dinner Rolls– By using psyllium husk powder in conjunction with coconut flour, you come away with a soft and fluffy low carb bread.
 This 1.3 net carbs per roll.

 Potatoes are one of the foods I dearly miss.
 If you really think about it, they don’t have much flavor.
 It’s the butter and salt added that make potatoes a superstar and these low carb substitutes for mashed potatoes are full of flavor.